ratify-project/ratify-web/docs/reference/verifier.md

       ]
     }
 ```

 ### Section 6: Built in verifiers

 #### Notation

 Notation is a built in verifier to Ratify.
 Notation currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.

 There are two ways to configure verification certificates:

-1. verificationCerts:
-notation verifier will load all certificates from path specified in this array
+1. `verificationCerts`: Notation verifier will load all certificates from path specified in this array.

-2. verificationCertStores:

-A [certificate store](https://github.com/deislabs/ratify/blob/main/config/samples/config_v1beta1_certstore_akv.yaml) resource defines the list of certificate to fetch from a provider.
+2. `verificationCertStores`: A [certificate store](https://github.com/deislabs/ratify/blob/main/config/samples/config_v1beta1_certstore_akv.yaml) resource defines the list of certificate to fetch from a provider.
 It is recommended to pin to a specific certificate version, on certificate rotation, customer should update the custom resource to specify the latest version.

+> NOTE: `verificationCertStores` supersedes `verificationCerts` if both fields are specified.

 `CertificateStore` is only available in K8s runtime, VerificationCertStores supersedes verificationCerts.

 In the following example, the verifier's configuration references 4 `CertificateStore`, certStore-akv, certStore-akv1, certStore-akv2 and certStore-akv3.

-verificationCertStores property defines a collection of cert store objects.
-[Trust policy](https://github.com/notaryproject/notaryproject/blob/main/specs/trust-store-trust-policy.md) is a policy language that indicates which identities are trusted to produce artifacts.
-The following example shows a generic and permissive policy.
-Here, ca:certs is the only trust store specified and the certs suffix corresponds to the certs certification collection listed in the verificationCertStores section.

-A sample notation verifier with verificationCertStores defined:
+A sample notation verifier with `verificationCertStores` defined:

 ```json=
 apiVersion: config.ratify.deislabs.io/v1beta1
 kind: Verifier